Learning Visual Representations via Language-Guided Sampling

 \section{Experiments}

 Our experiments evaluate the efficacy of learning visual features from conceptually similar images.
-We hypothesize that a model trained with language-guidance will learn useful visual invariances and better generalize to downstream tasks.
-We are interested in answering these questions: Does language-guidance improve generalization over other pre-training approaches?
+We hypothesize that a model trained with language guidance will learn useful visual invariances and better generalize to downstream tasks.
+We are interested in answering these questions: Does language guidance improve generalization over other pre-training approaches?
 Does language guidance generalize to other datasets and pre-training approaches?
 How can language be used for visual pre-training?